AliaumeL/legifrance-rs/README.md

 **Note:** the JADE dataset, once extracted is about 8GB.
 The indexing takes about 10 minutes on a not-so-recent laptop, and the resulting index is about 4GB.
 So to run the search, you need more than 12GB of free space on your disk.
+The estimated time to run the whole pipeline is about 20 minutes.
+After that, searches should feel instantaneous (way below 1 second).

 ## Usage